 Having a well-presented CV is critical to securing your perfect job.
 It’s not enough to have great content; your resume layout needs to be easy-to-read, professional and appealing.

-Your hiring manager will have seen hundreds of different CVs.
+Your hiring manager will have seen hundreds of different CVs in NZ.
 That means that it’s important that you follow the general standard when laying out and ordering the information, to help them navigate the content and to ensure your experience stands out.

 Top 5 resume skills to put on your resume